BRECISE

 Summary

 When someone is diagnosed with cancer, it is very hard to predict how their disease will progress, and which treatments are most likely to be effective.
-We urgently need new, clinically validated biomarkers to provide patients with better, more personalised care, and make health systems more efficient.
+We urgently need new, clinically-validated biomarkers to provide patients with better, more personalised care, and make health systems more efficient.

 The project will also deliver a comprehensive data integration platform.
 Built on data lake technologies, it will integrate different types of data, including clinical and biomarker data.

-All of this will be built and tested using four novel biomarkers that could dramatically improve the care of people living with prostate or bladder cancer.
-PDE4D7 is a biomarker that could identify which prostate cancer patients managed with ‘active surveillance’ are at risk of disease progression and so would benefit from active treatment.
-Meanwhile the PCAI-ImmunoScore offers the hope of identifying patients with aggressive forms of prostate cancer most likely to benefit from a combination of androgen deprivation therapy (ADT) and androgen receptor signalling inhibitors (ARSIs).
+In the field of prostate cancer, the PDE4D7 biomarker could identify which prostate cancer patients managed with ‘active surveillance’ are at risk of disease progression and so would benefit from active treatment.
+Meanwhile the PCAI-ImmunoScore is a promising biomarker for identifying patients with aggressive forms of prostate cancer; it could help to identify patients most likely to benefit from a combination of androgen deprivation therapy (ADT) and androgen receptor signalling inhibitors (ARSIs).

 Biomarkers like these could revolutionise cancer care; patients will no longer have to go through a trial and error process to find a treatment that works for them, but will receive a more precise diagnosis and treatments tailored to their individual profile.